pheiying/Movie-Recommender-System/README.md

 ## Introduction

+This project develops a movie recommender system that leverages collaborative, content-based, and hybrid filtering techniques to deliver personalized movie recommendations.
+By analysing user interactions and movie features and combining multiple recommendation strategies, the system aims to enhance the user experience by suggesting movies that align with individual preferences.

 ## Graphical User Interface (GUI)
 A simple GUI for a movie recommender system is created using Tkinter, allowing users to interact with the recommendation engine easily.
 Users can enter their user ID and select their preferred recommendation technique.
 Upon submission, the GUI processes the input and displays a list of recommended movies tailored to the user's tastes.